- When you strike another player with a larp-safe weapon, you may make a 'damage call' to indicate the IC strength of the blow

 After falling down, if your vital location takes any more damage while it is already bleeding, you must fall unconscious.

 Bleeding continues until the location is brought above 0 hits or it is stabilised.
 A stabilised location remains disabled at its current hits but does not begin to bleed again until further damage is suffered.
-If a character's head and chest are not bleeding then they regain consciousness, but they may not run or use any skills until both locations are above 0 hits.
+If a character's head and chest are not bleeding then they regain consciousness, but they may not run, call damage, or use any non-innate skills until both locations are above 0 hits.

 A damaged or bleeding location is not immediately obvious to outside examination.
 You may refer to the damage in IC terms but you must not reveal your current hits to another character unless they use the skill First Aid.
 This skill allows a player to use the call REC NATURE OF WOUNDS.
 In response to this call you must tell the player how many hits you have remaining on each location out of your normal maximum totals.